Joseph McNally (brother): Education career

-In 1968, McNally went to Columbia University, New York and took up its Master in Arts programme, studying first painting and later sculpture.
-He returned to Malaysia in 1970 and taught at St Joseph's Training College.
-He was awarded his PhD in Art Education from Columbia University in 1972.

 In 1973, McNally went to Singapore again and taught at St Patrick's School.
 He became its principal in 1975 and retired in 1982.

 In 1984, McNally founded the St Patrick's Arts Centre, serving as its president.
 He retired in 1997, receiving the honorary title of President Emeritus.

-In 1985, McNally became a Singaporean Citizen.
 Singapore's Ministry of Education sought his advice regarding changes to the national arts syllabus and McNally helped to establish the Art Elective Programme.
-1990, McNally was awarded the Pingat Bakti Masyarakat (Public Service Medal) and in 1997, the Pingat Jasa Gemilang (Meritorious Service Medal).

-Death
+Personal life

+In 1965, McNally, who was teaching in Malaysia at that time, became a Malaysian citizen in an effort to become close to the local population.

+In 1985, McNally became a Singaporean citizen.